This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 325° and line 24 cupcake tins with liners.
+• Preheat the oven to 325°F and line 24 cupcake tins with liners.

-• While the chocolate is cooling, combine flour, salt, and baking soda together in a small bowl and whisk.
+• While the chocolate mixture is cooling, combine flour, salt, and baking soda together in a medium bowl and whisk.

 • Reduce the mixer speed to low and add the flour mixture in three additions.
-Alternate flour with chocolate mixture, beginning and ending with flour.
+Alternate between the flour and chocolate mixture, beginning and ending with flour.

-• Scoop batter into cupcake liners.
-Bake until a toothpick comes out with some crumbs still attached; 15-20 minutes.
+• Scoop the batter into the cupcake liners.
+Bake until a toothpick or cake tester comes out with some crumbs still attached, about 20-30 minutes.
+Cool in the cupcake pan for 5 minutes before cooling on a wire rack.

-• Slowly add powdered sugar.
+• Slowly add the powdered sugar.
 Continue to beat until well combined.

-• Use a rubber spatula to put the frosting in a piping bag fitted with a tip of your choice.
-Press the buttercream all the way to the bottom of the bag making sure there are no air bubbles.
-Twist the top opening to ensure you don’t lose any of the deliciousness.
+• Use a rubber spatula to put the frosting in a piping bag fitted with a piping tip of your choice.
+Press the buttercream all the way to the bottom of the bag, making sure there are no air bubbles.
+Twist the top opening of the pastry bag to ensure you don’t lose any of the deliciousness.

 Notes